CharlesGuan/deep-reinforcement-learning-branch/p3_collab-compet/README.md

 ### Instructions

+The project uses Jupyter Notebook.
+This command needs to be run to install the needed packages:

+!pip -q install ./python

-Execute the Tennis.ipynb to get started with the two agents
+Execute the Tennis.ipynb to get started with the agent in the tennis game

 ### Files
 There are 6 major files in this project as explained below: